symbiote-library/docker-project/readme.md

 `docker run -i --network project_default --rm mysql:5.6 mysql -hmysql56 -uroot -ppassword databasename < dbfile.sql`

-## XDebug and other extensions
+## XDebug and other extensions or configuration

-Enabling xdebug needs to be done as part of the relevant PHP containers' startup commands.
+Enabling extensions and specific PHP config needs to be done as part of the relevant PHP containers' startup commands.
 The default php images are configured with some modules disabled as per production requirements.
 These can be enabled as part of the docker-compose used locally in the project